-Archer was asleep atop the soft duvet, his chest and feet bare, his golden hair spread unbound over the pillow.
-One arm was thrown over his face, covering it, the other spasmed slightly above his naked stomach.
-Fosch could see right away the thin, slick sheen of sweat that covered his brother’s naked torso.
-The windows had been left open, the room wintry cold despite it being spring outside.
+Archer was asleep atop the soft duvet, his chest and feet both bare, his golden hair spread unbound over the pillow.
+One arm was thrown over his face, the other spasmed slightly above his naked stomach.
+Fosch could see right away the thin, slick sheen of sweat that covered his brother’s bare torso.
+The windows had been left open; the room wintry cold despite it being spring outside.
 There was no reason for the sweat, for the bare chest, for an open window . . . for an unlit fire.

 His brother was truly sick, Fosch realized with a jolt.
-He hadn’t realized that up to that moment he had been hoping he was wrong, that his brother’s snappish mood and extra hour of sleep hadn’t been symptoms of the plague but a more natural reaction to something else.
+Until that moment he had been hoping he was wrong, that his brother’s snappish mood and extra hour of sleep hadn’t been symptoms of the plague but a reaction to something else.

 Now, with the truth staring him in the eye, he knew he couldn’t fail here.
 How long did his brother have?
 How did this plague work, exactly?
-Why was every individual affected differently?
+Why was every individual affected in a different way?

-He approached the bed slowly, his steps muffled by the thick winter rugs that still covered the gleaming wood planks.
-An empty glass lay sideways on the stand, a pair of earrings forgotten beside it.
+Fosch approached the bed slowly, his steps muffled by the thick winter rugs that still covered the gleaming wood planks.
+An empty glass lay sideways on the stand, a pair of forgotten earrings sat beside it.
 It was the only feminine touch he could see in the room.